wdyggh/TMobile-NL-Unlimited-Bundle-Automated-docker/README.md

 Obtain the token using the **Odido Authenticator tool**:
 [Odido Authenticator latest Release](https://github.com/GuusBackup/Odido.Authenticator/releases/latest)

+## Buying Code
+The Buying code is stored in the environment variable `BUYINGCODE`, and by default, the value is set to `A0DAY01`, which is used for the `2 GB-aanvuller NL` bundle.

+To select a different bundle:
+1. First, enable DEBUG mode by setting `DEBUG=1`.
+2. Ensure that you've utilized at least 80% of the data in your current bundle.
+3. Next, review the available bundles in the logs to determine the correct bundle code.
+4. Once you've identified the desired bundle code, update the `BUYINGCODE` environment variable with the new code.

 ### Node.js with Yarn/NPM
 1. `git clone https://github.com/lodu/TMobile-NL-Unlimited-Bundle-Automated`
 2. `yarn` or `npm install`